 B.S. in Physics, University of California-Los Angeles, 2012

-My research focuses on studying the nuclear star-forming regions which may explain the obscuration of active galactic nuclei (AGNs) at intermediate redshift.
-My work involves numerical modeling of these regions and predict the observables such as column density along a line of sight and the equivalent width of the FeKα line which can be tested against observations.
+My research focuses on studying the nuclear star-forming regions which may explain the obscuration of active galactic nuclei (AGNs).
+My work involves the numerical modeling of these regions (2D structure) from the scratch which includes solving non-linear second order differential equation (boundary value problem) using finite-difference method, a set of coupled equations using iterative method, and non-linear flux conservative equation using various schemes.
+The end goal is to predict the observables such as column density along a line of sight, the equivalent width of the FeKα line, Cosmic X-ray background, and Cosmic Infrared background which can be tested against observations.

 Gohil, R. & Ballantyne, D.R., 2017, Modeling the Vertical Structure of Nuclear Starburst Discs: A Possible Source of AGN Obscuration at z~1, Monthly Notices of the Royal Astronomical Society, Vol. 468 (4), p.
 4944